spotify/heroic/docs/content/_docs/config.md

 requestHeadersToTags:
 - x-user-request

+# These tags are added to all incoming requests and are useful to identify the workload such
+# as the hostname.
+tags:
+  hostname: foobar

-# Configuration for exporting traces to LightStep.
+# Configuration for exporting traces to Lightstep.
 lightstep:

   # Collector host and port running the Lightstep satellite.